-- Year 1: (Spring/Summer, Fall, Winter, Spring/Summer) - By July 31: Meet with Supervising Dean and department chair (or designee) to discuss and draft annual goals for Year 1.
+- Mid-Year Performance Meeting: Meet with the Supervising Dean and Lead Mentor to discuss progress toward annual goals and make any necessary revisions.
+Please Note: Process, progress, and/or achievement shall be discussed between the faculty member and their Supervising Dean throughout the year, as needed, so it is possible that more than one mid-year meeting will take place (between October 1 & January 31) - Notification of Non-Renewal: The College will notify the instructor, in writing, if their contract is not to be renewed, together with reasons for non-renewal if such is the case.
+Similarly, the instructor will notify the College if they do not desire renewal of their contract.
+If the contract will not be renewed, the rest of this timeline is moot (by April 1) - Submit Annual Goals: Submit draft annual goals for the following year.
+Also submit the Virtual Professional Development Attendance Form.
+Note: Annual Faculty do NOT submit an APRP (by May 15) - Annual Contract Issued: The College will issue an Annual Employment Contract (by June 15) - Return Contract: Return signed contract to Human Resources if continued employment with the College is desired.
+If not, the rest of this timeline is moot (by June 30) - Annual Goals and End-Year Performance Meeting: Meet with the Supervising Dean to review and discuss the annual goals, performance pay, and professional growth.
 If necessary, resubmit your annual goals in a timely fashion after the meeting.
-The Supervising Dean will notify both the faculty member and their department chair of final approval of annual goals for Year 1 by July 31. - Between October 1 & January 31: Mid-Year Performance Meeting Meet with Supervising Dean and department chair (or designee) to discuss annual goals progress and make any necessary revisions.
-Please Note: Process, progress, and/or achievement shall be discussed between the faculty member and their Supervising Dean throughout the year, as needed, so it is possible that more than one mid-year meeting will take place. - By February 1: Finalize mentoring team, submit First-Year Reflection Paper to Supervising Dean - By February 20: Meet with Supervising Dean and mentor to assess professional growth - By April 1: The College will notify the instructor, in writing, if their contract is not to be renewed, together with reasons for non-renewal if such is the case.
-If the contract will not be renewed, the rest of this timeline is moot. - By May 15: Submit draft annual goals for Year 2.
-It is understood that the Initial Portfolio will be the main annual goal for the second year of all annual contract members, unless the faculty member receives a load reduction to complete the Initial Portfolio. - By June 15: The College will issue an Annual Employment Contract - By June 30: Return signed contract to Human Resources if continued employment with the College is desired.
-If not, the rest of this timeline is moot. - By July 31: End-Year Performance Meeting Meet with Supervising Dean to review and discuss the annual goals, performance pay, and professional growth.
-If necessary, resubmit your annual goals in a timely fashion after the meeting.
-The Supervising Dean will notify both the faculty member and their department chair of final approval of annual goals for Year 2 by July 31.

-- By August 15: The College will issue a Notice of Faculty Assignment, which will reflect an increase in base pay, if warranted. - By August 20: Entire mentoring team meets at least once with the annual faculty member.
-Outcomes and goals from the meeting will be shared with the Supervising Dean. - By August 31: Those faculty members who satisfied the Performance Pay Criteria will receive performance pay. - Years 2-4: See Timeline #1 above - Subsequent Academic Years: See Continuing Contract Faculty Timeline within this Faculty Manual
+The Supervising Dean will notify both the faculty member and their Department Chair of final approval of annual goals for the following year (by July 31) - Faculty Assignment Notification: The College will issue a Notice of Faculty Assignment, which will reflect an increase in base pay, if warranted (by August 15) - Performance Pay Received: Those faculty members who are eligible and satisfied the Performance Pay Criteria will receive performance pay (by August 31)